nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
+Keyword `more` was provided
+    * 2a1.
+CONNECTIONS shows a pop-up with a link to the UserGuide

+      Use case ends.

+* 2b.
 Command was not provided
-  * 2a1.
+  * 2b1.
 Connections show all available commands

       Use case ends.

-* 2b.
+* 2c.
 Command provided is invalid
-  * 2a1.
+  * 2c1.
 Connections display an error message followed by a list of valid commands

   Use case ends.